Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Emb2Emb with BoV-AEs

 } {

 } Intuitively, two sets are close if each point in either set has a counterpart in the other set that is close to it according to some distance metric $d$.
-We choose $d$ to be the euclidean distance, but in principle any differentiable distance metric could be used (e.g. cosine distance). \ifthenelse{\boolean{short}} {However, the vanilla Hausdorff distance is very prone to outliers, and therefore often reduced to the \emph{average Hausdorff distance}~\citep{dubuisson1994modified}, where

-The average Hausdorff function is step-wise smooth and differentiable.
+We choose $d$ to be the euclidean distance, but in principle any differentiable distance metric could be used (e.g. cosine distance). \ifthenelse{\boolean{short}} {However, the vanilla Hausdorff distance is very prone to outliers, and therefore often reduced to the \emph{average Hausdorff distance}~\citep{dubuisson1994modified}, where The average Hausdorff function is step-wise smooth and differentiable.
 Empirically, however, we find step-wise smoothness to be insufficient for the best training outcome.
-Therefore, we propose a fully differentiable version of the Hausdorff distance by replacing the $\min$ operation with $\operatorname{softmin}$ like follows:

-This variant is reminiscent of the attention mechanism~\cite{bahdanau2014neural} in the sense that a weighted average is computed, which has been very successful at smoothly approximating discrete decisions, e.g., read and write operations in the Differentiable Neural Computer~\citep{graves2016hybrid} among many others.} {\paragraph{Average Hausdorff Distance} The vanilla Hausdorff distance is very prone to outliers, and therefore often reduced to the average Hausdorff distance~\citep{dubuisson1994modified}, where
+Therefore, we propose a fully differentiable version of the Hausdorff distance by replacing the $\min$ operation with $\operatorname{softmin}$ by modelling $\haussalign(\mathbb{X}, \hat{\bov{X}}) =$ This variant is reminiscent of the attention mechanism~\cite{bahdanau2014neural} in the sense that a weighted average is computed, which has been very successful at smoothly approximating discrete decisions, e.g., read and write operations in the Differentiable Neural Computer~\citep{graves2016hybrid} among many others.} {\paragraph{Average Hausdorff Distance} The vanilla Hausdorff distance is very prone to outliers, and therefore often reduced to the average Hausdorff distance~\citep{dubuisson1994modified}, where

 The average Hausdorff function is step-wise smooth and differentiable.

 \paragraph{Differentiable Hausdorff} Empirically, we find step-wise smoothness to be insufficient for the best training outcome.
 Therefore, we propose a fully differentiable version of the Hausdorff distance by replacing the $\min$ operation with $\operatorname{softmin}$ like follows: